YanivP/kuberfest/README.md

 Contains important definitions about your project.

-## How to use Kuberfest framework
+## How to get the demo project running
-### Through the project:
-`./kbf --help` will get you all possible commands.
+1. As with most Python projects, it's best to use a container such as `virtualenv` to avoid conflicts with other projects.
+2. Install base dependencies mentioned above.
+3. Open a terminal and navigate to the project root folder.
+4. Install project requirements: `pip install -r requirements.txt`
+5. Run `./kbf --help` to see that you're able to display the help.

-For starters, you can try `./kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.
+6. Run `./kbf dotnet_demo_project --start_minikube --deploy --development --init_db` which will make sure minikube is started, generate and deploy the yamls, and init the db.

-### Through pip installation ###
-WIP
+7. You should see the message: `You can access the app through: http://x.x.x.x:x/api/values`.
+Copy that URL to your browser and see if you're getting a response from the API.

+If you got all the way here, congrats!

 ## Motivation
 This framework is developed as a way to thoroughly study Kubernetes and on-the-way automate some of the processes in professional projects I'm working on.
 If you have any comments on the way I'm doing things don't hesitate to shoot me an email :)